top of page

 23.jpg

-Captain Lillyman of the 101st Pathfinder unit.
-This interview takes place later in the Normandy campaign, and typical of the 502nd to be in OD flannel wool uniforms with just a Parachutist jacket worn, and no trousers.
+This photograph was probably taken later in the Normandy campaign when it would have been typical of the 502nd to be wearing a Parachutist jacket and OD flannel wool trousers rather than jump pants.
 The jackets have probably been boiled at this point to get rid of the chemical.

 24.jpg

-Very interesting to see Cpt Lillyman with his plain boiled M42 jacket, I can only assume that the boiling process has also gotten rid of the camouflage paint that he and other pathfinders applied pre-Normandy jump.
+I can only assume that the boiling process has also gotten rid of the camouflage paint that he and other pathfinders applied pre-Normandy jump.
 I'm guessing that the M42 trousers are either ruined from being boiled process or still wet.
 The wools were worn under the M42 trousers, if you're wondering where they suddenly got them from!

 bottom of page